Medicinal uses and indications

-Ginkgo is sometimes suggested to prevent Alzheimer's and dementia, as well, and some studies have suggested it might help.
+Ginkgo is sometimes suggested to prevent Alzheimer's and dementia, as some studies have suggested it might help.
 But in 2008, a well-designed study (the GEM study) with more than 3,000 elderly people found that ginkgo was no better than placebo in preventing dementia or Alzheimer's.

 Because ginkgo improves blood flow, it has been studied in people with intermittent claudication, or pain caused by reduced blood flow to the legs.
 People with intermittent claudication have a hard time walking without feeling extreme pain.
 An analysis of eight studies showed that people taking ginkgo tended to walk about 34 meters farther than those taking placebo.
 In fact, ginkgo has been shown to work as well as a prescription medication in improving pain-free walking distance.
 However, regular walking exercises work better than ginkgo in improving walking distance.